Pigouvian Tolls and Welfare Optimality with Parallel Servers and Heterogeneous Customers: Introduction

 \section{Introduction}

-We study service systems involving customers of multiple types or classes, any of whom can be served by any one of several heterogeneous servers.
-Customers arrive into the system according to a random process, reside in a queue while waiting for service or being served, and then depart.
-Customer classes differ in their aversion to some congestion based metric like waiting time, delay, the number in the queue, etc. We seek to determine how customers may be assigned to servers in such a way as to optimize some social welfare function, and also how pricing may be used to incentivize selfish customers to achieve the same social optimum.
+We study service systems in which customers or agents can be served by any one of several heterogeneous servers.
+Customers arrive into the system according to a random process, reside in the system while being served, and then depart.
+Customers differ in their aversion to some congestion-based metric such as their sojourn-time in the system or the number of other customers with whom they share the server.
+We seek to determine how customers may be assigned to servers in such a way as to optimize some social welfare function, and also how pricing may be used to incentivize selfish customers to achieve the same social optimum.

 Examples of such systems include web server farms, cloud and grid computing clusters, communication networks and cognitive radio systems.
 In these examples, customers may differ in the quality of service they require, and in their willingness to pay for it.
 The quality of service of a customer may depend on the share of bandwidth or other resources it receives, or the service latency or the sojourn time in the system.
-Our modeling framework is quite general in this regard.
-Other examples encompassed by our framework include transport networks, which may comprise of parallel tolled and toll-free highways or multiple modes of transport, and also healthcare systems.
+Another example arises in transportation, where users may have a choice of tolled and toll-free routes, or between multiple modes of transport.
+Further examples include healthcare, where patients may be choosing between different service providers.
+Our modeling framework is quite general in this regard and encompasses all the above examples.